amitport/darbak/README.md

 # darbak

-> Compiles literate-iced-coffee-script and append it with its source and parsed documentation.
+> Compiles literate-iced-coffee-script and appends it with its source and formatted documentation.

 Useful for creating [Docco](http://jashkenas.github.io/docco/)-like code pages that can run while being displayed, compile with client side templates, and be edited on the client side.